-Is my body the problem or is it the world’s perception of my body?
+Is my body or society’s perception of my body the problem?

 Freewaves has pioneered every new development in the field of media art, establishing itself as one of the most respected and adventuresome advocates for raising media arts to a truly democratic vector for ideas and images.